Cubo AI Plus Baby Monitor Review

 Is the Cubo AI Plus Smart Baby Monitor worth the price?

-But it’s a steep price to pay for that convenience and not everyone will need to pay that premium.
+That said, it’s still a steep price to pay for that convenience and not everyone will need to pay that premium.
 Most of the other benefits, like 1080p day/night streaming, the in-built night light, and lullabies/white noise playback, are common among cheaper alternatives, it’s just rare you get everything in one package.

 Then there are the features you don’t get with the Cubo AI Plus that make the price a little eye-watering.
 Missing features like a standalone monitor or chargeable battery call the higher price into question.